-This 2023 Annual Report has been prepared by the Clerk to the Board of Governors on behalf of the Remuneration Committee.
+This 2024 Annual Report has been prepared by the Clerk to the Board of Governors on behalf of the Remuneration Committee.
 The University has used as a basis the Office for Students Guide and Committee of University Chairs (CUC) 'The Higher Education Senior Staff Remuneration Code November 2021'.

-The University's Remuneration Committee determines the remuneration and conditions of service of the Vice-Chancellor and Senior Post Holders [those members of the University Executive Team who report directly to the Vice-Chancellor or the Deputy Vice-Chancellor (Academic Development and Performance)].
+The University's Remuneration Committee determines the remuneration and conditions of service of the Vice-Chancellor and Senior Post Holders (the University Executive Team who report directly to the Vice-Chancellor).
 The Committee also oversees the general approach to remuneration for: those members of the University Executive Team who report directly to the Chief Operating Officer and Registrar; Executive Deans; and members of the Professoriate.
-The Committee's full Terms of Reference are published on the University's website.
+The Committee's full Terms of Reference are available here.

-The Committee held its annual meeting on 14 November 2023.
+The Committee held its annual meeting on 12 November 2024.